tammy-rb/IR2026/excercise2/README.md

 - **UK**: Precision = 0.997, Recall = 1.000 (329/329 identified, 1 false positive)
 - **US**: Precision = 1.000, Recall = 0.997 (359/360 correctly identified, 1 missed)

+**Algorithm Parameters:**
+- `eps = 0.877` — Automatically determined via k-distance heuristic (80th percentile)
+- `min_samples = 5` — Minimum neighbors for core points
+- `metric = cosine` — Distance measure for BM25 vectors

 **Analysis:**
 DBSCAN achieved near-perfect results with only 1 misclassification out of 689 documents.
 The algorithm successfully identified 2 density-based clusters without requiring the number of clusters as input.

-The eps parameter, automatically determined using the k-distance heuristic (80th percentile), effectively captured the natural density structure of the data.
+**Noise Handling:**
+- **Initial noise points**: 39 documents (5.7% of dataset) were originally classified as noise
+- **After reassignment**: All 39 noise points were reassigned to their nearest cluster using cosine distance
+- **Final clusters**: Cluster 0 = 330 documents, Cluster 1 = 359 documents

+The k-distance heuristic with `eps=0.877` proved slightly conservative, initially marking some boundary documents as noise.
+However, the post-processing noise reassignment step successfully incorporated these documents into appropriate clusters.

 **Misclassification Details:**
 - 1 US document was assigned to the UK cluster (false negative for US, false positive for UK)
-- This represents 0.15% error rate
+- This represents a 0.15% error rate

-**Key Insight:** The k-distance heuristic successfully automated parameter selection, and the density-based approach proved robust.
-The single misclassification may indicate a US document with linguistic characteristics more similar to UK parliamentary language, or an outlier in the feature space.
+**Key Insight:** The automatic eps selection via k-distance heuristic worked well, though it initially identified some borderline cases as noise.
+The noise reassignment strategy ensured all documents received cluster assignments while maintaining near-perfect accuracy.
+The single misclassification likely represents a US document with linguistic features more similar to UK parliamentary language.

 ---